maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 That seems easy enough!
 These two methods get called whenever the `CatalogProcessor` processes a leaf from the catalog, and gives us details about add/update, and delete operations.

-> Note: in code examples, you will see me using `BatchCatalogProcessor`.
-This is a [custom cataog processor](https://gist.github.com/maartenba/7b6d6f5f9a96286314e8bbd65435b9f9) that speeds up traversing the catalog.
+> Note: in code examples, you will see me using [`BatchCatalogProcessor`](https://github.com/maartenba/NuGetTypeSearch/blob/master/NuGetTypeSearch.Catalog/BatchCatalogProcessor.cs).
+This is a custom catalog processor that speeds up traversing the catalog.
 For every page, it only takes the newest leaf of every single package id + version combination instead of every single operation.
 For indexing packages, all we'd need is the latest state (is a package considered existing, or considered deleted?).

 The following code snippet should be enough to dump every package addition and removal on NuGet.org to our console output window: